ISISComputingGroup/ibex_user_manual/PlottingUsingMatplotlib.md

 pyplot.show()

 while True:
-    # Clear the old data from the figure - we want to completely replace it.
+    # Clear the old data from the figure - we want to replace it completely.
     pyplot.clf()

     # Plot our new data onto the figure.
     pyplot.plot([sin(x/1000.0 + time()) for x in range(10000)])

-    # Draw the new data to the screen .
+    # Draw the new data to the screen.
     pyplot.draw()

     # Short sleep to avoid going into a tight loop and using 100% processor.